bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

 <!-- overview -->

-In Kong, the API gateway which underlies the API Services Portal, a {{ glossary_tooltip term_id="service" text="service" }}
+In Kong, the API gateway which underlies the API Services Portal, a {{ glossary_tooltip term_id="gateway-service" text="Gateway Service" }}
 is an entity representing an external upstream API or microservice.
 Service configuration allows Kong to manage, route, and handle requests to upstream services.

-Service configuration is stored in a GatewayService object in the API Services Portal.
-GatewayServices can be crafted from a template or generated from an OpenAPI specification, both of which are explained below.
+Service configuration is stored in a Gateway Service object in the API Services Portal.
+Gateway Services can be crafted from a template or generated from an OpenAPI specification, both of which are explained below.

-Once you have created a GatewayService, its functionality can be extended with our [Supported Plugins](/reference/plugins/AVAILABLE-PLUGINS.md).
+Once you have created a Gateway Service, its functionality can be extended with our [Supported Plugins](/reference/plugins/AVAILABLE-PLUGINS.md).
 They are essentially modular components that can be added to Kong to add new features or alter the behavior of existing features.